asharxh/Backend-Expert/System Utilities & DevOps/Process Manager API/readme.md

-You often need to programmatically manage services and processes, like:
+we often need to programmatically manage services and processes, like:
 Starting multiple background scripts automatically.
 Stopping them safely.
 Monitoring which scripts are running.